mikakallberg/Project-Portfolio-5-DRF/testing.md

 - Testing done on post:
    - Unathorized user creating posts
       - No access to tools
-   - Uploading files that are to big
+   - Post is successfully saved and error message for image file works, both for byte-size and px-size.
-      - Error message
+      - Successfull
    - Not filling out title-field
       -Error message
    - View for other authorized users, no edit functionality on posts
-      - No access to tools
+      - Successfull
    - After refactoring:
       - test entire crud functionality and view from non-owner view
    - After adding like_id to posts, testing to see if create and delete like functions successfully.